Ahmed-Ibrahim-a-a/ZurraJanai/README.md

 # About Me:
-My primary interest is in application development with a good experience in flutter development [dart, OOP, GetX ].
+My primary interest is in application development with a good experience in flutter development [dart, OOP].
 The industry is fast paced and constantly moving forward.
 It is one that requires constant education<br>throughout your entire career.
 This is exciting to me as there will always be new things to learn and new<br>challenges to overcome.

 ## Socials: